ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of rain showers after 1am.
-Mostly cloudy, with a low around 61.
-South wind 10 to 16 mph, with gusts as high as 31
+Mostly cloudy.
+Low around 61, with temperatures rising to around 63 overnight.
+South wind
-         mph.
+         10 to 16 mph, with gusts as high as 31 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">